jboss-developer/jboss-eap-quickstarts/spring-kitchensink-matrixvariables/README.md

 System Requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.1 or later.

 To run the quickstart with the provided build script, you need the following: